Consider or Choose? The Role and Power of Consideration Sets: Empirical Study: Prediction Performance

+We begin by discussing the insights gained from calibrating the CSM model.
+For brevity, a detailed description of the CSM calibration method is provided in the e-companion.
+Specifically, Section~\ref{sec:estimation_method} introduces an estimation approach based on the maximum likelihood estimation (MLE) framework.
+The core idea is to reformulate the MLE problem as a large-scale concave maximization problem, where the objective is the log-likelihood function and the linear constraints map the distribution of the consideration sets, $\lambdab$, to the choice probabilities.
+To solve this problem optimally, we employ the column generation technique.
+This approach has also been used in previous studies, including \cite{van2014market} for estimating ranking-based models and \cite{chen2022decision} for estimating decision forest models from sales data.
+Additional details can be found in Section~\ref{sec:estimation_method} of the e-companion.

-Calibration of the SSM model allows us to emphasize several observations.
-First, in the fifth column in Table~\ref{tb:IRI_and_SS_size}, we report the number of unique customer types (i.e., $|\Ccal|$) under the estimated SSM model.
-It follows from that column that the number of consideration sets is moderate as it varies from 36 to 108 across all product categories which indicates that there is sparsity in the number of customer types.
-Second, the last column in Table~\ref{tb:IRI_and_SS_size} reports \YC{the weighted average size of the preselected (i.e., consideration) sets under the estimated SSM model $(\Ccal,\lambda)$, where each weight corresponds to the probability $\lambda(C)$ of a preselected set $C \in \Ccal$}.
-It can be inferred from that column that the number of products that a `typical' customer considers is relatively small as it ranges between 1.3 and 2.8 across all product categories despite that for some categories we have as many as 18-21 products.
-This result is consistent with numerous empirical studies in behavioral economics and marketing research in which the authors show that consumers tend to only consider very few alternatives before making the final choice \citep{hauser1990evaluation,hauser2014consideration}.
+After estimating the consideration set model, we can emphasize several key observations.
+First, the fifth column of Table~\ref{tb:IRI_and_SS_size} reports the number of unique customer types (i.e., $|\Ccal|$) in the estimated model.
+This column reveals that the number of consideration sets is moderate, ranging from 36 to 108 across all product categories, which suggests sparsity in the number of customer types.
+Second, the last column of Table~\ref{tb:IRI_and_SS_size} presents the weighted average size of the consideration sets in the estimated model $(\Ccal, \lambdab)$, with each weight corresponding to the probability $\lambda_C$ of a consideration set $C \in \Ccal$.
+From this column, we observe that the typical customer considers a relatively small number of products, with consideration set sizes ranging from 1.3 to 2.8 across all categories, despite some categories featuring as many as 18–21 products.
+This finding aligns with prior empirical research in behavioral economics and marketing, which consistently shows that consumers tend to consider only a limited number of alternatives before making their final choice \citep{hauser1990evaluation,hauser2014consideration}.